 • 1 Prebiotin Prebiotic Fiber Stic Pac

-Mince your ginger before adding it into the other ingredients and blending.
+Mince your ginger before adding it to the other ingredients and blending.
 This will ensure your smoothie is as smooth as can be!

 Ginger is excellent for detoxification and helps ease gas and bloating.
 The cinnamon in the smoothie is anti-inflammatory, so the ingredients work well with each other to provide a tasty, detoxifying treat!